 Discovery, facing slower growth in the U.S., is banking on an expansion in international markets.
 Chief Executive Officer David Zaslav has increased Discovery’s stable of channels and is bolstering its programming in places like Brazil and Mexico.
 The company gets about half its revenue from ads, with the rest coming from rights fees from pay-TV operators.

 “International is our strength,” Zaslav said on a conference call following the earnings report.

 Discovery fell 0.6 percent to $50.63 at the close in New York.
-The stock (DISCA) has climbed 24 percent this year.
+The stock (DISCA:US) has climbed 24 percent this year.

 Discovery’s international business remains a bright spot, even as Europe copes with a credit crisis, according to Paul Sweeney, a media analyst with Bloomberg Industries in New York.

 “The 11 percent growth in international advertising seems to bear this out,” Sweeney said.

 The OWN channel, Discovery’s joint venture with Oprah Winfrey’s Harpo Productions, is on track to be profitable by the second half of next year, and eight of its charter advertisers have re-signed with the network, according to Zaslav.
 Discovery began recording 100 percent of the losses at OWN in its “other expense, net” section.